 At Swindon Academy our mathematics curriculum focuses on developing the following:

 - Fluency of the four basic mathematics operations (+, -, x and ÷) underpins a pupils’ ability to progress and develop the ability to tackle increasingly difficult Mathematics.
 By regularly focusing and extending these operations in lessons, pupils will develop the skills they need to be successful mathematicians.

 - By asking pupils ‘Why?’ and ‘How?’ and by providing daily reasoning practice through exit tickets and weekly ‘Convince Me’ tasks, we will develop our pupils’ ability to reason mathematically by identifying patterns and using logic and proof.

 - The ability to use mathematics to solve problems in the real world underpins all that we do in the classroom.
 Problem solving forms a central theme to our mathematics teaching and is part of every lesson for everyone, enabling our pupils to achieve mastery of the subject by being able to apply their skills in both familiar and unfamiliar situations.

-- We use the White Rose Hub to develop a mastery curriculum for EYFS through to the end of Key Stage 2.
+- We use the Maths No Problem curriculum to develop a mastery curriculum for Year 1 through to the end of Key Stage 2.

-To read about how we teach maths, reading and writing, please click on the relevant link below:
+To read about how we teach reading, oracy, writing and direct support reading, please click on the relevant link below:

 How we teach reading